rszheng/Ethereum-Develop/go-ethereum.md

 $ geth [options] command [command options] [arguments ...]
 ```

-The following is some key commands and options (other than those mentioned before):
+The following is some key commands and options:
 ```
 COMMANDS:
   account                           Manage accounts
-  attach                            Start an interactive JavaScript environment (connect to node) init                              Bootstrap and initialize a new genesis block
+  console                           Start an interactive JavaScript environment attach                            Start an interactive JavaScript environment (connect to node) init                              Bootstrap and initialize a new genesis block